Alan-Manning/python-sonnetsuiteshelper/CONTRIBUTING.rst

 If you are proposing a feature:

 * Explain in detail how it would work.
+* Use the Feature Request label.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that code contributions are welcome :)
+* Code contributions are welcome :) if you already have an implementation.
+See `Development`_.

 Development
 ===========